RiemaruKarurosu/ZeroTier-GTK/README.md

 ZeroTier GTK it's a fork project from [Zerotier-GUI](https://github.com/tralph3/ZeroTier-GUI) with GNOME users in mind.
 NOT READY FOR USE.

+My final objective it's to be in GNOME SOFTWARE and in Flatpak

 ## State of the project

 Still in Development.